Facebook and Twitter face growing scrutiny for their role in sparking France’s ‘Gilets Jaunes’ protests

-The French government announced it is investigating possible manipulation by Russia of social networking services such as Facebook and Twitter to foment discord that has inspired growing protests across the country.
+The French government announced it is investigating the possibility that Russia manipulated social networking services such as Facebook and Twitter to foment discord that has inspired growing protests across the country.

-The Gilets Jaunes or “yellow vests,” appeared at first to be largely a spontaneous social movement of protestors angry about an impending tax on diesel designed to fight climate change.
+The Gilets Jaunes or “yellow vests,” appeared at first to be largely a spontaneous social movement of protestors angry about an impending tax on diesel that is aimed at fighting climate change.
 The original complaint that this fell disproportionately on the backs of poor and rural residents has evolved into widespread anger over economic injustice that has engulfed the government of President Emmanuel Macron in its greatest crisis since he was elected 18 months ago.

 It was clear from the start that Facebook played a critical role in propelling the movement, as Facebook groups sprang up across the country, allowing local residents to organized and plan demonstrations.
-But there had been growing suspicion in recent weeks, particularly as the protests turned more violent, that outside groups may be using social media to manipulate residents — as happened the Brexit vote and the 2016 U.S. presidential campaign.
+But there had been growing suspicion in recent weeks, particularly as the protests turned more violent, that outside groups may be using social media to manipulate residents — as happened with the Brexit vote and the 2016 U.S. presidential campaign.

 On Sunday, during an interview with RTL radio in France, Foreign Minister Jean-Yves Le Drian said an investigation has been launched into possible manipulation by Russia or others.